acg/python-percentcoding/README.md

 # percentcoding - fast url encoding and decoding for Python #

 Percent encoding is defined for URIs in [RFC 3986](http://tools.ietf.org/html/rfc3986#section-2.1).
-It is also useful in more general purpose text escaping.
+It is also useful for general purpose text escaping.
 Unlike C backslash escaping, which requires that every "unsafe" character be explicitly named (eg. `0x0a` corresponds to `\n`), percent encoding can easily accommodate an arbitrary set of "unsafe" characters.

 This library exposes a fast C implementation of percent encoding and decoding to Python.
 A unit test suite is included.